surajkewat72/hacktoberfest-2025-backend/README.md

 ## Description

-This is the **backend template** for Hacktoberfest 2025.
+This is the **backend project** for Hacktoberfest 2025.
-It’s built with Node.js & Express.js, and set up for **easy contributions, testing, and collaboration**.
+It’s built with **Node.js, Express.js, and MongoDB**, and set up for **easy contributions, testing, and collaboration**.
+New contributors can help with APIs, database models, and documentation.

 ---